These days the prospect of home ownership is slipping further out of reach for many Australians, and not just those on lower incomes.

 - the proposed increase compared to the current rent.

-Fee-free rent payments
+2. Fee-free rent payments

-When CHOICE looked into third-party rent collection back in 2012, we found a lack of regulation leaving renters being charged fees to pay their rent.
+When we looked into third-party rent collection (such as rent cards), we found a lack of regulation that opened the door for renters to be charged fees to pay their rent.

 - the state of the property when you moved in